Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Applebaum’s work is both well-written and compelling with its overall content, and is based on a handful of scholarly articles, monographs, and archival documents from the Soviet era that give substantial credence to her main argument(s).
-Moreover, Applebaum’s natural ability to write from the perspective of a journalist adds a unique element to the flow of this work, in that it reads more like a novel at times, than a lengthy and verbose piece of scholarly work.
+Applebaum’s work is both well-written and compelling with its overall content and is based on a handful of scholarly articles, monographs, and archival documents from the Soviet era that give substantial credence to her main argument(s).
+Moreover, Applebaum’s natural ability to write from the perspective of a journalist adds a unique element to the flow of this work, in that it reads more like a novel at times than a lengthy and verbose piece of scholarly work.
 This makes reading her work both pleasant and absorbing, as her unique writing style grabs the reader’s attention from start to finish.
-Moreover, Applebaum does a great job with incorporating a great deal of background information into her book, giving readers who are unfamiliar with this particular era of history a good understanding of the material before diving into her main arguments.
+Moreover, Applebaum does a great job of incorporating a great deal of background information into her book, giving readers who are unfamiliar with this particular era of history a good understanding of the material before diving into her main arguments.

 One clear issue with Applebaum’s work, however, lies with its clear bias throughout the duration of the text.
 Although issues such as genocide are often clear-cut, scholarly books are still expected to maintain a level of objectivity in their accounts, letting the facts speak for themselves.
 It is also important to note that Applebaum’s work is not groundbreaking in the sense that much has been written concerning the famine being an act of genocide.
 In the 1980s, Robert Conquest’s, Harvest of Sorrow, first analyzed the famine from this sort of perspective; an interpretation that later inspired countless inquiries into the man-made famine.
 None of these issues are major, however, as Applebaum’s work is still highly relevant and readable given that genocides should never be forgotten by the world at large.

 Overall, I give Applebaum’s work 5/5 Stars and highly recommend it to anyone interested in early Soviet history, as well as the crimes committed by Stalin and his regime.
 The contents of this work are not for the faint of heart, as they detail some of the most brutal crimes against humanity that the world has ever witnessed.
-Nevertheless, the insight provided through oral testimonies and eyewitness reports serve as crucial reminders of what can happen when society chooses to forget the past, and allow history to repeat itself.
+Nevertheless, the insight provided through oral testimonies and eyewitness reports serves as crucial reminders of what can happen when society chooses to forget the past, and allow history to repeat itself.

 Definitely check it out if you get the opportunity, as you will not be disappointed!